Cro-Magnon: Mortuary practices

+Cannibalism

 The earliest evidence of skull cups, and thus ritual cannibalism, comes from the Magdalenian of Gough's Cave, England.
 Further concrete evidence of such rituals does not appear until after the Palaeolithic.
 The Gough's Cave cup seems to have followed a similar method of scalping as those from Neolithic Europe, with incisions being made along the midline of the skull (whereas the Native American method of scalping involved a circular incision around the crown).
 Earlier examples of non-ritual cannibalism in Europe do not seem to have followed the same method of defleshing.
 At least 1 skull cup was transported from a different site.
 In addition, Gough's Cave also yielded a human radius with a zig-zag engraving.
 Compared to other artefacts in the cave or common to the Magdalenian period, the radius was modified quite little, with the engraving probably quickly etched on (indicated by scrape marks not recorded on any other Magdalenian engraving), and the bone broken and discarded soon thereafter.
 This may indicate the bone's only function was as a tool in some cannibalistic and/or funerary ritual, rather than being prepared to be carried around by the group as an ornament or tool.